The Parish Council is pleased to be able to link up with Neighbourhood Watch, such a valuable help in the community.

 The purpose built centre is located on Church Lane, West Parley and opened in 1985.
 The branch offers Physio sessions, Yoga, Pilates, private consultation with a CAB member also a qualified Counsellor.

-Social activities include morning coffee and biscuits, a subsidised 2 course lunch and an afternoon cup of tea, make use of the craft room, pop in shop, hairdressers, fully equipped 4 station computer room and a Quiet Room for a nap if needed.
+Social activities include morning coffee and biscuits, a subsidised 2 course lunch and an afternoon cup of tea, make use of the craft room, pop in shop, hairdressers, and a Quiet Room for a nap if needed.

 There is a modern fleet of adapted mini buses to ferry the members in safety too and from the centre.
 Around 60/70 people visit the branch on each of the days its open.